PolymathicAI/multiple_physics_pretraining/README.md

 source /path/to/new/virtual/environment/bin/activate
 ```

+### Pretrained Weights

+Pretrained weights are available  [here.](https://drive.google.com/drive/folders/1Qaqa-RnzUDOO8-Gi4zlf4BE53SfWqDwx?usp=sharing)

+When using pretrained models, choose the configuration (Ti/S/B/L) that corresponds to the respective file.

 ## Running

 Note: most experiments were performed in a multi-device context, so if you run into bugs on single device, please open an issue and let us know.